PrecisionLender is committed to protecting your privacy

 Typically, we store Personal Data for as long as the user is using our platform or services or for as long as we have another purpose to do so and, thereafter, for no longer than is required or permitted by law or necessary for internal reporting and reconciliation purposes.

-We erase Personal Data provided by you after the above described storage period or when a client or individual asks us to erase the data.
+We erase Personal Data provided by you after the above described storage period or when a client or individual provides us with a verified request to erase the data, subject to laws and regulations that allow us to deal with the request in a different way.

-We only share Personal Data within our organization if and as far as necessary for the purposes specified in this Policy.
+We share Personal Data within our organization, which may include our affiliates and subsidiaries, if and as far as necessary for the purposes specified in this Policy.
 Our employees processing Personal Data are bound by confidentiality obligations.

-We may share Personal Data with our service providers, who process Personal Data on our behalf, and who agree to use the Personal Data only to assist us in providing our services or as required by law.
+We may share Personal Data with our contracted service providers, who process Personal Data on our behalf pursuant to the legal bases described above or as required by law.

 Our service providers may provide: